LEAGUE OF WOMEN VOTERS OF THE LOWER CAPE FEAR

 Donate

 In North Carolina, you do not need an excuse to vote absentee.
 Absentee balloting is open to anyone who wants to vote by mail in our state.
 You merely need to go to the State Board of Elections website https://www.ncsbe.gov/index.html and print out an application to request a ballot be mailed to you.
 You can call your county Board of Elections and they will mail one to you too.
 Each voter needs to print out a blank application form, fill it out and send it back to the Board of Elections or return to the drop box in front of each county Board of Elections office.
 When the Fall election gets closer, you will receive the ballot in the mail.
-Currently, there are two requirements one needs to recognize when voting this way.
-When sending back the ballot remember:

 Vote 411

 Vote 411 allows you to generate a sample ballot with all your nonpartisan candidate information.
 All candidates are invited to participate by answering questions and uploading campaign statements and videos.
+Click here for Vote411 information,

 Registration Drives